 It’s a very sexist job as it is the men who put out the straw and the women who crawl on hands and knees putting the straw under the plants.
 When there is a group of us working, there is a blend of languages being spoken: English/French/Dutch.
 Karen and Kas should have a good year as the rain came at the right time after nearly two months of sun and the berries are swelling.
 They aren’t registered as Bio (organic) but they don’t treat with or use chemicals – they rotate the land and it’s in grass for two years and the only thing is the straw is from a conventional farm, but they taste really good!

 Our town band has at last sorted out the problem of the old drummer versus the young one.
-After the last repetition where the old guy just slagged off Kevin [16yr] and he resigned, it was decided to call an AGM extraordinaire and have Luc the old drummer excluded (chucked out) for his outrageous bad behaviour.
+After the last repetition where the old guy just slagged off Kevin [aged 16] who resigned, it was decided to call an AGM extraordinaire and have Luc the old drummer excluded (chucked out) for his outrageous bad behaviour.
 This is good news as no one seems to like him and he never contributes to the aperitif after rehearsal.